adamnstone/ExpertNetworkMap-ANS/documentation.md

 # Expert Network Map Documetation

+## Iteration 12

+- *bug fix*: `mousemove` event listener declaration moved to after DOM has loaded to avoid an error if pointer moves during a refresh
+- documentation link changed from permalink to display future iterations

 ## Iteration 11

 - initial load time decreased by combining all `JavaScript` files other than libraries into `combined.js`